Timing, Fundamentals, and Diversification of Endeavor Group Holdings Inc. (EDR) - The Dwinnex

-Endeavor Group Holdings Inc. (NYSE: EDR) closed the day trading at $24.40 down -0.45% from the previous closing price of $24.51.
-In other words, the price has decreased by -$0.11 from its previous closing price.
-On the day, 1614484 shares were traded.
-EDR stock price reached its highest trading level at $24.51 during the session, while it also had its lowest trading level at $24.16.
+The closing price of Endeavor Group Holdings Inc. (NYSE: EDR) was $24.63 for the day, down -1.52% from the previous closing price of $25.01.
+In other words, the price has decreased by -$0.38 from its previous closing price.
+On the day, 1482812 shares were traded.
+EDR stock price reached its highest trading level at $25.35 during the session, while it also had its lowest trading level at $24.55.

 Act Now and Secure Your Future in Green Energy!